Ali-Morad Khan Zand

-Ali-Morad Khan Zand (علیمرادخان زند; 1740–1785) was fifth ruler of the Zand dynasty of Iran, ruling from March 15, 1781, until February 11, 1785.
+Ali-Morad Khan Zand (علیمرادخان زند; c.
+1740 – 11 February 1785) was the fifth ruler of the Zand dynasty of Iran, ruling from 15 March 1781 until his death on 11 February 1785.

 Life

 Ali-Morad Khan Zand was born in c.
 1740, when Iran was ruled by the Afsharid dynasty.
 He was the son of Qaytas Khan, a member of the Hazara clan of the Zand tribe.
 The Zands were a rural tribe of Laks, a branch of Lurs, who may have been originally Kurdish.
 Their summer pastures were on the Zagros hills north of Kermanshah, while their winter grounds were on the Hamadan plains close to Malayer.

 After the death of the first Zand ruler Karim Khan Zand, Agha Mohammad Khan Qajar who was a hostage—in light of preventing an outbreak of war between the Qajar tribes in the northern Iran and the Zands—escaped promptly and reached Mazandaran.
 Subsequently, he took command of his tribe in Astarabad, and declared independence from the Zand Shah.
 Therefore, Zaki Khan Zand dispatched the Zand army under the command of his nephew, Ali-Morad Khan against the Qajar lord.

 Ali-Morad was given power over the Zand army to destroy rebellious Qajar tribes in the north, but he betrayed Abol-Fath Khan Zand, and left him defenseless in capital to be slain by Sadeq Khan Zand.
 Ali-Morad then captured Isfahan.
 He levied high taxes on the people and tortured and killed whoever refused.
-Finally, on March 14, 1781, he captured Shiraz, and killed Sadeq Khan, and sat on the throne.
+Finally, on 14 March 1781, he captured Shiraz, and killed Sadeq Khan, and sat on the throne.
 Ali-Morad continued the war with Agha Mohammad Khan and raised an army allowing his cousin Rostam to command it.
 Rostam took this army to the province of Mazandaran where he fought against a Qajar army under the command of Ja'far Qoli Khan.
 However, Rostam quickly lost the battle and was forced to retreat back to the south.

 On 11 February 1785, Ali-Morad Khan died in Murchakhur.